blindopen/TSM-Det-Pointcloud-/README.md

 * NVIDIA 2080Ti 11G
 * [`spconv v2.x`](https://github.com/traveller59/spconv)

 The requirement.txt file is generated through pipreq.
-Actually, we found many other libraries in my environment, as shown in this video[Setup Baidu Netdisk](https://pan.baidu.com/s/1_0zXnFiIEEEDuHooG7ZySw).
+Actually, we found many other libraries in my environment, as shown in this video[Environment Baidu Netdisk](https://pan.baidu.com/s/1_0zXnFiIEEEDuHooG7ZySw).

+## Installation
 a.
 Install the dependent libraries as mentioned above.

 b.
 Install this `pcdet` library and its dependent libraries by running the following command, as shown in this video[Setup Baidu Netdisk](https://pan.baidu.com/s/1_0zXnFiIEEEDuHooG7ZySw):